Energy Management

 • Approving capital expenditure upgrades

-through capital investments to upgrade non-energy-efficient equipment, capture and use waste heat, and eliminate other inefficient processes; and
+through capital investments to upgrade non-energy-efficient equipment, capture and use waste heat, and eliminate other inefficient processes

 by procuring both onsite and/or virtual renewable energy sources for the areas where physical decarbonization of company assets is not feasible.

-We apply this strategy against all sources of energy consumed by JBS and support it through various environmental data management systems at both business-unit and facility levels.
+We apply this strategy against all sources of energy consumption and support it through our environmental data management systems at both business-unit and facility levels.
 In addition to total energy use and total renewable energy use, one of the key metrics we monitor is energy intensity (total energy use per unit of production).
-In 2023, we will implement a new global platform that will allow us to better assess our performance in real time, compare progress between regions and business units, and identify opportunities for future reductions.

 Energy Efficiency

-Our environmental and engineering teams are dedicated to reducing energy use in our facilities by identifying operational efficiencies, replacing equipment, and leading behavioral improvements by example.
-Throughout 2022 they aligned to internal processes that allowed us to recognize and prioritize impactful projects that ranged across a variety of areas and topics, such as optimization of refrigeration and steam operations, conversion to LED lighting, improvement of fleet fuel efficiency in our transportation units, covering of anaerobic wastewater lagoons for biogas collection, and more.
+To reduce energy use in our facilities, our environmental and engineering teams are dedicated to identifying operational efficiencies, replacing equipment, and leading behavioral improvements by example.
+Alignment to internal processes allows us to recognize and prioritize impactful projects that ranged across a variety of areas and topics, such as optimization of refrigeration and steam operations, conversion to LED lighting, improvement of fleet fuel efficiency in our transportation units, covering of anaerobic wastewater lagoons for biogas collection, and more.

-Since pledging to become Net Zero by 2040, we have installed or are installing more than US$123 million in investments across more than 180 projects inside our own facilities to reduce scope 1 and 2 emissions, primarily tied to energy use and methane destruction.
-Collectively, these initiatives will represent an annual reduction of 320,000 metric tons of CO2e.
+Since 2021, we have invested more than US$ 150 million across hundreds of projects inside our own facilities to reduce scope 1 and 2 emissions, primarily tied to energy use and methane destruction.
+Collectively, these initiatives will represent an annual reduction of over 400,000 metric tons of CO2e.

 Renewable Energy